Sexual dimorphism in dinosaurs

 Sexual dimorphism in dinosaurs refers to the different physical characteristics of male and female dinosaurs of the same species.
 This means that the male and female dinosaurs of a species may differ in size, color, shape, or they may even look like a completely different species altogether, such as in the case of the anglerfish.
 These differing physical characteristics can also be the deciding factor for choosing a mate or can be helpful for blending into the surrounding environment.
-Researching sexual dimorphism in dinosaurs can be extremely difficult because suitable tissue and skeletal samples are required for testing, and most fossils and other samples have been damaged by decomposition and fossilization.
+Researching sexual dimorphism in extinct dinosaurs can be extremely difficult because suitable tissue and skeletal samples are required for testing, and most fossils and other samples have been damaged by decomposition and fossilization.

 Sexual dimorphism and dinosaurs

 Examining fossils of dinosaurs in search of sexually dimorphic characteristics requires the supply of complete and articulated skeletal and tissue remains.
 As terrestrial organisms, dinosaur carcasses are subject to ecological and geographical influence that inevitably constitutes the degree of preservation.
 The availability of well-preserved remains is not a probable outcome as a consequence of decomposition and fossilization.
 Some paleontologists have looked for sexual dimorphism among dinosaurs using statistics and comparison to ecologically or phylogenetically related modern animals.